Melania Trump Fast Facts

 Speaks six languages: Slovenian, French, Serbian, German, Italian and English.

-She will be just the second foreign-born first lady in US history, after Louisa Adams, the English-born wife of sixth US president John Quincy Adams, who served from 1825 to 1829.
+She is just the second foreign-born first lady in US history, after Louisa Adams, the English-born wife of sixth US president John Quincy Adams, who served from 1825 to 1829.

 Became a model in Yugoslavia at the age of 16.